 Even though the word vegetarian might bring to mind someone who eats nothing but plant foods, different vegetarian diets allow different kinds of foods.

 Whether you’re considering a vegetarian diet because of health concerns, ethical reasons, or both, it’s important to understand the different types of vegetarian diets and how each one will affect your health and lifestyle.

 And if looking to cut back on meat consumption or adopt a vegetarian diet altogether, this guide will help you decide which type is right for you and your lifestyle.

 In general, vegetarians vary depending on which food they include or exclude in their diet.
 These variations may include:

 These are also referred to as Ovo-Lacto vegetarian.

 The word Lacto comes from lactose, a Latin word for milk, while Ovo means egg.

-A Lacto-Ovo vegetarian eats plant foods and excludes meat, poultry, and seafood in their diet but includes animal products such as dairy, eggs, and honey.
+A Lacto-Ovo vegetarian eats plant foods and animal products like dairy, eggs, and honey but excludes meat, poultry, and seafood from their diet.

 This is the most common and the most popular form of vegetarianism.